Where did the name Building Block come from?

 We love all of our designs from past to present and if it were up to us we'd keep them all!
 Unfortunately we are not able to keep every one of our products actively available due to one of these reasons: limited material, no longer cost efficient, it was a one time exclusive, just not relevant anymore.
 Sometimes if an archived style is requested enough times, we do consider bringing it back, so let us know what you’ve been missing!

-Why don’t you make more colors?
+Why don’t the bags come in more colors?

 Black and Natural Vegetable Tanned are our best selling and perennial colors.
 Occasionally we will launch a new color, but have scaled back on offering too many at once, as this leads to a lot of supply chain waste and ultimately perpetuates a system of fast fashion.
 We strive to produce pieces that can be interpreted as perennial, meaning you don’t have to think twice about whether or not this color is “in season”.
 For us, Black and Natural Veg Tan fit any occasion, year round.